When working with Salesforce, there's an important distinction between metadata and data:

 Other: A mish-mash of many other different metadata component types.
 This list includes things such as Email templates, Reports, Static Resources, Flows, Workflows, and Documents.

 This is just a short list of some of the most common metadata types.
 For a full list, see the Salesforce API documentation.

-The records that a business relies on, such as Users, Accounts, Contacts, and Leads, are data.
+Data is the records that a business relies on, such as Users, Accounts, Contacts, and Leads.
 Every new customer, every phone number, every email, and every purchase is data.
 The scope of the data collected by an org is almost limitless, and is defined by the nature and purpose of the company using the org.

 Data does not define the shape of an org.
-Data simply fills the configuration defined by the metadata.
+Data simply fill the configuration defined by the metadata.

 Security implications of metadata versus data

 For the most part, metadata is not considered sensitive information.
 Metadata encodes the structure of an org.
 It does not contain sensitive information about the records within it.
 As such, metadata doesn't fall under data regulations such as HIPAA or GDPR.

 Data is highly sensitive.
 It comprises business information such as customer lists, purchase history, and internal documentation and processes.
 Data may include items such as credit card numbers and social security numbers, which have additional compliance and regulatory controls in place.
 Data should always be treated as confidential.